Skip to content

 Trazodone and Alcohol

 Can you drink with Trazodone?
 Drinking alcohol while taking trazodone can be dangerous.
 Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and trazodone and alcohol death.
 The combination can also cause extreme drowsiness, leading to accidents and injuries.
 In addition, alcohol can increase the risk of depression, anxiety, and other mental health problems such as anxiety disorders, depression, and suicidal thoughts.
-Some users who have mixed trazodone with alcohol claim the combination impairs their thinking and judgment.
+Some users with mixed Trazodone with alcohol claim the combination impairs their thinking and judgment.
 Alcohol is a depressant, and combining an antidepressant with a depressant can lead to unpredictable and dangerous consequences for different users.

 Trazodone Interactions with Alcohol